The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 Moshi kono dansei to danjo no kankei ni aru no naraba, sonna uragiri o watashi wa yurusanai.
 Kanarazu hōfuku suru darō.

 'If you are in a physical relationship with this man, I will not forgive this kind of betrayal.
-I am likely to surely get revenge.'
+I will probably surely get revenge.'

 The form だろう darō represents a subjective judgement of the degree of certainty.
-It indicates that, in the speaker's view, the statement that it is attached to is probably true but falls short of being 100% certain.
+It indicates that, in the speaker's view, the statement is probably true but falls short of being 100% certain.
 It is often used out of politeness to avoid making categorical statements.

 A speaker can, of course, use だろう darō to assess the certainty of his/her own future actions, or what his/her probable actions might be in a hypothetical situation.
 What is disturbing here, though, is that, even as he issues direct threats to Yasuko and her friend, Ishigami delivers these as a calm objective assessment of his own probable actions, as though he were an outside observer dispassionately weighing up the possibilities.